UN-OCHA/pocam-site/html/sites/all/themes/custom/ochabasic/README.md

 After committing all changes to sass and js files, commit them separately.

-Before committing the css, make sure to run `grunt criticalcss` to update the css files that will be injected in the head of the pages.
+Before committing the css, make sure to run `grunt critical` to update the css files that will be injected in the head of the pages.

 > By default criticalcss is created against `http://aide.docksal`